Leox1024/pyshare/README.md

 ## Configuration

 ### Environment Variables
-To configure the app, create a `.env` file with the following content:
+To configure the app, create a `.env` file:

 ```
 # Configuration Mode => development, testing, staging, or production